Rice Paper Rolls with Vegetables and Shrimp – Fresh or Pan-Seared

-Are you craving something light, colorful, and super tasty?
-Rice paper rolls are the perfect answer: a crispy mix of fresh vegetables, fragrant shrimp, and the oriental touch of rice paper wrapping everything in one delicious bite!
+Craving something light, colorful, and super tasty?
+Rice paper rolls are the perfect answer: a crispy mix of fresh vegetables, fragrant shrimp, and the oriental touch of RICE PAPER wrapping it all into one delicious bite!

-In this recipe, I propose two versions: one fresh, like a Vietnamese spring roll, ideal for a summer lunch or a light appetizer; the other pan-seared, with a slightly golden shell that gives an irresistible crunchy touch.
+In this recipe, I offer you two versions: one fresh, like a Vietnamese spring roll, ideal for a summer lunch or light appetizer; the other pan-seared, with a slightly golden shell that provides an irresistible crispy touch.

 With just a few ingredients and all the creativity you want, you can create a thousand variations.
 Ready to try them?